polirritmico/monokai-nightasty.nvim/README.md

 How the plugin setup the highlights and colors under the hood:

-1. `colors` are loaded from the base palette and adjusted based on your configuration settings.
-For example, in the dark style the `bg` color is set to `#2b2b2b` if `dark_style_background` is set to `default`.
-If `dark_style_background` is set to `transparent`, then the `bg` value will be changed from the default value `#2b2b2b` to `none`.

-2. The colors of the **light style** are set in `colors.light_palette`.
-If `vim.o.background == "light"` is detected, then the `default` palette is overriden with the light palette values.
+1. `colors` are loaded from the base palette.
+The colors of the **light style** are set in `colors.light_palette`.
+If `vim.o.background == "light"` is detected, then the `default` palette is overridden with the light palette values.

+2. Then, `colors` is extended and adjusted following the configuration settings.

-3. Finally, `config.on_colors(colors)` is called, overriden any matching color.
+3. After that, `config.on_colors(colors)` is called, overriding any matching color.
 Currently, any change with `config.on_colors(colors)` affects both light and dark styles.
-I plan to correct this behaviour in future versions, but be warned that this will most likely introduce some breaking changes on your config.

-4. These `colors` are utilized to generate the highlight groups.
+4. The highlight groups are set using the generated `colors`.

-5. `config.on_highlights(highlights, colors)` can be used to override highlight groups.
+5. Finally, `config.on_highlights(highlights, colors)` can be used to override highlight groups.

-If you want to get the name or the colors of a highlight group here are some
+To get the name of a highlight group or to check the used color here are some
 alternatives:

 1. Use `:Inspect` to get info of the highlight group at the current position.